Early Learning House: Games

 The purpose of the series is to "provide students with a positive environment to explore early learning concepts".

-Millie's Math House was released on June 19, 1992 (Enhanced in August 1995) and stars the cow Millie.
+Millie's Math House was released in October 1992 (enhanced in August 1995) and stars the cow Millie.
 It primarily focuses on counting, quantities and simple figures divided into nine different activities (seven in earlier versions and six in first version).

-Bailey's Book House was released on March 26, 1993, and stars the cat Bailey.
-It primarily focuses on reading, playing with words and phonics divided into nine different activities (seven in earlier versions and five in first version).
+Bailey's Book House was released in June 1993, and stars the cat Bailey.
+It primarily focuses on reading, playing with words and phonics divided into nine different activities (seven in earlier versions and five in the first version).

-Sammy's Science House was released on May 22, 1994, and stars the snake Sammy.
-It primarily focuses on biology, experiments and matter divided into seven different activities (five in earlier versions).
-The Windows 95 version of the game was shipped July 31, 1995.
+Sammy's Science House was released on July 1, 1994, and stars the snake Sammy.
+It primarily focuses on biology, experiments, and matter divided into seven activities (five in earlier versions).
+The Windows 95 version of the game was shipped on July 31, 1995.

-Trudy's Time and Place House was released on August 6, 1995, and stars the crocodile Trudy.
-It primarily focuses on geography, simulation and time divided into seven different activities (five in earlier versions).
-Edmark also released software with two house series combined together which included half of the respective software's activities: Millie & Bailey Preschool and Millie & Bailey Kindergarten.
+Trudy's Time and Place House was released in September 1995, and stars the crocodile Trudy.
+It primarily focuses on geography, simulation, and time divided into seven activities (five in earlier versions).
+Edmark also released software with two house series combined, each of which included half of the respective software's activities: Millie & Bailey Preschool and Millie & Bailey Kindergarten.
 Millie & Bailey is a two-part edutainment video game series featuring the titles Millie & Bailey Kindergarten and Millie & Bailey Preschool.
 Edmark repurposed activities from its Early Learning House titles Millie's Math House, Bailey's Book House, and Sammy's Science House into the two multisubject Millie & Bailey games.
 The former three games could still be purchased individually.
 Edmark Singles were added to the titles' main menus.
 These grade-specific school versions contained teacher's guides and toll-free technical support.
 Both titles were shipped for the 1997 holiday season.